Adding a Second-Story Deck: Style Practicalities

 Homeowners are usually looking for ways to add livable space to their house.
 The desire is often to add outdoor living areas.
 The common method for adding outdoor living space is to install a first-story deck or patio.
-However, if you have a multi-story house, you have even more potential space for increasing your outdoor living space in the form of an upper-story deck.
+However, if you have a multi-story house, you have even more potential space for increasing your outdoor living space in the form of a second-story deck.

 That said, as with any home addition, you have many considerations to keep in mind.
 You’ll want to consult with local contractors about building codes and engineering.
 Indeed, you should hire contractors to do the work as your second-floor deck needs to be architecturally sound.
 Below are some style practicalities to also add during the planning stage.

 What to Consider Before Adding a Second Floor Patio

 House Style and Façade

 One of the biggest challenges when adding a home addition is to keep the addition cohesive with the rest of the house.
 Therefore, the first step in planning your second-floor deck is to observe the façade of your house.
 Don’t just rely on your memory —stand outside and observe the exterior of your house.

 Take note of its specific architectural style.
 Such styles often have design requirements, and your second-story addition will be more cohesive if you adhere to them.
 For example, Tudor architecture is characterized by featuring multiple rooflines.
 You may want to design a second-story deck that adds another roofing profile to such a façade.

 The Importance of Deck Location

 Adding a second-story deck adds usable living space if you design it correctly.
 An important consideration is access.
 You should evaluate the second-floor living space of your home and determine what area can best benefit from an extension to the outdoors.
 A master bedroom is a common choice.